Preparation Takes Diligence

 Digital marketing agencies that properly prepare for the future have greater chances for success.
 If you are an agency leader, you’re probably asking yourself, “How do I prepare to be successful in this new landscape?”
 Most importantly, preparation takes diligence.
 The right actions require courage and boldness.
 We have curated a checklist to assist in your preparation for future success, and in outlasting and beating the competition.
 This checklist will help you be successful and outperform your competition.
 Here’s our checklist for digital marketing agency growth post-Coronavirus shutdown:

 For digital marketing agency growth, it’s advantageous to have your team on the field ahead of the competition.
 If you have furloughed people, find creative and bold ways to get your team back on the field.
 You may need to hire new people.
 However, you may have cash flow issues following the Coronavirus shutdown.
 In this case, ask your digital marketing recruiting partner if they can offer payment plans with deferred fees.

-Retain your “A” players.
+2. Retain your “A” players.

 Every agency is made up of “A”, “B” and “C” players.
 “A” players are your superstars that make things happen.
 “A” players separate you from your competitors.
 “B” players are loyal and will likely stay with your agency long after many of your “A” players have left for perceived greener pastures.
 “C” players are people you need to replace but you haven’t yet made that change.
 Most importantly, communicate consistently with your A players.
 Communicate your intent to keep them on board.
 In the midst of present uncertainty and instability, you could lose your “A” players to your competitors.

-Put your best team on the field.
+3. Put your best digital marketing team on the field.

-Learn how to lead and manage remote workers.
+4. Learn how to lead and manage remote workers.

-Focus “A” players on future revenue.
+5. Focus “A” players on future revenue.

 Focus under-utilized “A” players on future revenue.
 Perhaps you have some extra capacity but have hesitated to furlough some of your best players.
 Motivate your impact players to think about how to increase future revenue.
 Focus on growth capabilities around lifecycle marketing and insight-driven marketing.
 Additionally, focus on upgrading your marketing technology and ecommerce capabilities.

-Get rid of distractions.
+6. Get rid of distractions.

 Most digital marketing agencies have “bad citizens”.
 Bad citizens are legacy or high-maintenance clients that consume a lot of resources but produce little to no profit.
 These accounts distract your team from more worthwhile endeavors.
 These accounts can also be demotivating for team members.
 Above all, move away from survival and move towards prosperity.
-Rid your agency of bad citizens.
+Rid your digital marketing agency of bad citizens.
 Increase wallet share with high-potential clients.
 Also invest in additional efforts to bring in ideal clients.

 Accelerate success by taking the right actions at the right time.
 Prioritize your actions moving forward in order to grow after the Coronavirus shutdown.
 I am a former digital marketing agency owner who survived the Dot-com crash, the post-9/11 economy, embezzlement, and difficult merger and acquisitions.
 I have personally and successfully used the tactics described in the above checklist.